lcharleux/2024-02-15_LaTeX_SIE_EN/README.md

 ## Half-day module schedule

-* Morning: introduction and first steps
+* Session 1: introduction and first steps

   1. Round table discussion.
   1. Setting up on your personal computers.
 Writing a first document.
   1. Basic structure of a document.
   1. Elementary bricks: sectioning, enumerations, tables, figures, floating objects, math, biblio, references, table of contents, essential packages.

-* Afternoon: Structure of a text document.
+* Session 2: Structure of a text document.
 Examination of some specific elements

   1. Document classes.
   1. Use of GIT for versioning and collaboration.